 It took several hours of scrubbing with steal wool and WD-40 to cut through the years of grime and a thin coat of oil to protect the steal from rust.
 As promised, this tool was in very good shape despite its 75 years.
 The ways are straight and true and once we lifted it back on to its table and was leveled it looked ready to go.

-There were a couple of issues which I look forward to addressing over time.
+There were a couple of issues with the South Bend 9A Lathe, which I look forward to addressing over time.

 - The primary issue was location in the shop really needed more light.